 Backbone services are provided by the Corporation for Education Networking Initiatives in California (CENIC).

 Network and Internet services to the 86 K-12 Node Sites are extended to 80% (8,152) of schools, 88% (852) of 966 school districts, and 100% (58) of county offices of education in California, which provide direct service to nearly 4.7 million students.

 Why does funding by the State of California make good sense?

-K-12 enjoys the advantage of leveraging resources in aggregate across K-12 and along with higher education in California.
+Because of the K12HSN program, the California K-12 segment leverages resources in aggregate with libraries and higher education institutions in California.
 Absent state funding, it would be difficult and cost-prohibitive to provide the level of service to every region of California.
-Left to fund connectivity on their own, some California districts would be capable of obtaining service while many would not.
+Many California districts could not obtain adequate connectivity and service levels if they had to self-fund connectivity.
 Advances toward equal opportunity and distance learning for teachers and students would be lost or made ineffective.
 Critical business functions of schools would be jeopardized, along with a variety of professional development opportunities and student programs.

 Schools and County Offices of Education cannot function without network services.
-Without a coordinated, state-funded initiative ensuring equal-access to cost-effective network services, students, teachers, and administrators throughout California will have disparate access.
+Without a coordinated, state-funded initiative ensuring equal access to cost-effective network services, California's students, teachers, and administrators would suffer disparate results.
 Providing better service for better value makes good fiscal sense for all of California.